-Over the next two years, Caerphilly Castle, Wales’ largest fortress, will be transformed into a world-class heritage attraction, through a programme of vital conservation and development work.
+Caerphilly Castle, Wales’ largest fortress, will be transformed into a world-class heritage attraction, through a programme of vital conservation and development work.
+It is due to be completed in Summer 2024.

 - a brand new visitor centre will be built within the castle grounds, to include: visitor welcome and ticketing, catering facilities, toilets, and a room for educational use;